-If you are just starting as a CIS major, I recommend that you double check your fall schedule with me if you have questions.
+If you are just starting as a CIS major, I recommend that you double check your schedule with me if you have questions.

 You should have gotten login information in at your Bristol email acount.
 Please be sure to check for them.
 We will use them at various points in the course.

 Please check the examples, the topic videos and the other resources posted at my site that I list and that relate to what we are covering.

 There are lots of resources at my site, some that we will never use.
 Please use the resources I tell you to use about the current topic beinging covered.When this course runs in class, I record my lectures (under Audio) and capture my notes and examples using Smartboard.
 These are available some from the Spring of 2020 but mostly from the Fall of 2019.
 I strongly recomment you look at them as well.

 We will look at HTML/HTML5 and CSS this week to develop a web page.
 Please look at the samples under Examples and reproduced here.

 So, to summarize.
 This week look at the examples under EXAMPLES TO LOOK AT and the explanation of these examples under TOPIC VIDEOS.
 You should also try out the SMARTBOARD AND AUDIO NOTES so you can hear the lecture and see the notes from the class.